 - Japan has the most MRI scanners, with 46.5 per one million citizens.

 An MRI scan uses a large magnet, radio waves, and a computer to create a detailed cross-sectional image of the patient's internal organs and structures.

 The scanner itself typically resembles a large tube with a table in the middle, allowing the patient to slide into the tunnel.

 What are MRI scans used for?

 An MRI scanner can be found in most hospitals and is an important tool to analyze body tissues.

-The development of the MRI scan represents a huge milestone for the medical world, as doctors, scientists and researchers are now able to examine the insides of the human body accurately using a non-invasive tool.
+The development of the MRI scan represents a huge milestone for the medical world, as doctors, scientists, and researchers are now able to examine the inside of the human body accurately using a non-invasive tool.

-The following are just some of the examples where an MRI scan is used:
+The following are just some of the examples where an MRI scanner is used:

 - Abnormalities of the brain and spinal cord

 - Tumors, cysts, and other abnormalities in various parts of the body